-If you do not have an assigned user identifier (ID) and initial password, type the default user ID (USERID) in the User ID field and the default password (PASSWORD) in the Password field (where the sixth alphanumeric character is the number zero, not the letter O) and click OK.
-The main page in the management module opens.
+If you do not have an assigned user identifier (ID) and initial password, type the default user ID (USERID) in the User ID field and the default password (PASSWORD) in the Password field (where the sixth character is the number zero, not the letter O) and click OK.
+The main page in the management-module interface opens.

-Note: Capital letters are required; these fields are both case-sensitive.
-To increase system security, change the password after you log on for the first time.

-- Select Management on the I/O Module Tasks menu on the left side of the BladeCenter Management Module window. - 3.
+- Note: The User ID and Password fields are case-sensitive.
+Enter your information in uppercase letters only (for example, ABCDE).
+To maintain system security, change the password after you log on for the first time. - 2.
+Select Management on the I/O Module Tasks menu on the left side of the BladeCenter Management Module window. - 3.
 From the I/O Module Management portion of the window, click the bay number that corresponds to the location of the GbE switch module that you installed.
 The applicable bay number (in this example, bay 1) appears in the bottom portion of the window, followed by other related switch-module information, including the IP address.
 The switch-module information is divided under two headings: Current IP Configuration and New Static IP Configuration.